eirikt/default-webapp-vue-vite-vercel/README.md

         port: 9090,
         strictPort: true
     }
-} satisfies UserConfig
+});
 ```
 For now, we're changing the development environment port.
 Also, we are (temporarily) disabling Vite's minification process to have a look at the built artifacts.

-Have a look at the complete Vite configuration optiones here:
+Have a look at the complete Vite configuration options here:
 https://vite.dev/config/

 #### Internal development web server
-Vite has an internal development web server, supporting HMR for an incredicle fast developer feedback cycle.
+Vite has an internal development web server, supporting HMR for an incredible fast developer feedback cycle.
 Update `package.json` with a new script for the Vite "dev" web server:
 ```
 "dev": "pnpm vite dev",